eoda-macs401/earth_ocean_data_analysis/_sources/Assignments/first_class_assignment.md

 For now, we'll also submit it to Canvas (Due after Tuesday's class period), eventually we'll use this file to practice with GitHub.

 ##### Note:
-If you origionally opened JupyterLab from your home directory (from a Terminal, without changing directories first), then your new Markdown file will also be saved in your home directory by default!
+If you origionally opened Jupyter Lab from your home directory (from a Terminal, without changing directories first), then your new Markdown file will also be saved in your home directory by default!
 When you're happy with the Markdown file, save it.
 Then in order to move it to you thumb drive you could try typing the following command into a Terminal:

 ```
 $ mv ~/First_Class_Reflection.md /Volumes/eoda/.